erwin1234777/leviathan/README.md

 #### Incoming features/Work in Progress:
 - Emotes database so you can use emotes via the bot without nitro
-- Public analytics
-- Redeeming points (configurable per server) with perks and packages! (examples: join sub servers, do a flip, try a new cookie!)
 - Crosschat, so you can talk to your Discord Chat while streaming on twitch, and vice versa!

 ### Need support?
 Click [HERE](https://discord.gg/6QEExsN)
 #### This bot stores the following data: